 At the end of the day, there are many theories and models.
 Some are actually relatively useful and one has even been backed by a study.
 But you shouldn’t get hung up on these values because they describe the genetic potential of building muscle mass under optimal conditions and continuous training.
 And these training conditions can, as far as I am aware, only be met by professional bodybuilders that can dedicate a lot of time and invest a bunch of money on their training regimen because marketing deals and other business models alow them to worry about nothing else.
 To reach your natural limit it takes complete dedication and focus.
 This is not a hobby but a way of life!
 Never miss a workout, perfect diet, sufficient regeneration and sleep, push your body to its limits every time – not a lot of people can and will actually do that.

 To bridge the gap to my introduction and the mentioned Youtube coaches and celebrities: you would have to take a closer look at their lifestyles.
 Do they have perfect conditions for their training and the complete focus?
 Or can they create these conditions for themselves?
 If you have a regular job I don’t think that it is possible.
 But if you are lucky and are one of the few that actually make good or even great money with your channel you will have the time to workout all day and film yourself doing it ;)

 What do you think?

-Are all the muscles you see on Youtube, Facebook or Instagram really real?
-Or are they blanks?
+Are all the muscles that you see on Youtube, Facebook, and Instagram real?
+Or are these guys just pushing air?